List of Power Rangers Ninja Steel characters: Brax

-Brax is a general with hand-like shapes on his body who came to the Warrior Dome Ship along with General Tynamon and become Madame Odius' new associates where he is also an unrequited love interest for Badonna.
+Brax (voiced by Jamie Linehan) is a general with hand-like shapes on his body who came to the Warrior Dome Ship along with General Tynamon and becomes one of Madame Odius' new associates.
 In his first fight with the Rangers, Brax fakes being weak and retreats in order to fool the Rangers.
 By the next fight, Brax uses his full power on the Rangers.
 When the Rangers start to turn the tide against Brax, Badonna activates the Gigantify Ray and sends some Skullgators to assist Brax.
 After a fight with the Megazords, Brax retreats while the Skullgators are destroyed.

-In "Car Trouble", Brax is seen when General Tynamon shows Madame Odius the Ninja Fusion Star which he claimed after Voltipede's defeat.

-In "Magic Misfire," Brax appears at Hill Crest Quarry to fight the Rangers as a diversion so that General Tynamon can brainwash Mick.
-Brax defeats Brody in battle causing the Rangers to retreat.

-In "Doom Signal," Brax joins Gorrox in battle where they are both hit with the Gigantify Ray.
+In "Doom Signal", Brax joins Gorrox in battle where they are both hit with the Gigantify Ray.
 After Gorrox is destroyed by the Ninja Ultrazord, Brax does a powerful attack on the Ninja Ultrazord and the Ninja Steel Megazord.
 The Rangers then form the Ninja Blaze Ultrazord to fight Brax.
 Brax was destroyed by the Ninja Steel Megazord and the Ninja Blaze Ultrazord.

-Brax is voiced by Jamie Linehan.

 Galactic Ninjas

-The Galactic Ninjas are a team of four animal-themed wily ninjas.
-At the end of "Game Plan," Badonna booked them to appear on "Galaxy Warriors".
-Their powers come from their special ninja medallions.
+The Galactic Ninjas are a team of four animal-themed wily ninjas who derive power from special ninja medallions.
 Each of the Galactic Warriors also wields swords in battle.
 The Galactic Warriors first appear in "Attack of the Galactic Warriors" where they introduce themselves to the audience of "Galaxy Warriors".
-Though their medallions are salvaged by Madame Odius to help power her Zord, Foxatron.